Ball lightning: Soliton hypothesis

 Julio Rubinstein, David Finkelstein, and James R. Powell proposed that ball lightning is a detached St. Elmo's fire (1964–1970).
 St. Elmo's fire arises when a sharp conductor, such as a ship's mast, amplifies the atmospheric electric field to breakdown.
 For a globe the amplification factor is 3.
 A free ball of ionized air can amplify the ambient field this much by its own conductivity.
 When this maintains the ionization, the ball is then a soliton in the flow of atmospheric electricity.

 Powell's kinetic theory calculation found that the ball size is set by the second Townsend coefficient (the mean free path of conduction electrons) near breakdown.
 Wandering glow discharges are found to occur within certain industrial microwave ovens and continue to glow for several seconds after power is shut off.
 Arcs drawn from high-power low-voltage microwave generators also are found to exhibit afterglow.
 Powell measured their spectra, and found that the after-glow comes mostly from metastable NO ions, which are long-lived at low temperatures.
 It occurred in air and in nitrous oxide, which possess such metastable ions, and not in atmospheres of argon, carbon dioxide, or helium, which do not.

 The soliton model of a ball lightning was further developed.
-It was suggested that a ball lightning is based on spherically symmetric nonlinear oscillations of charged particles in plasma – the analogue of a spatial Langmuir soliton.
+It was suggested that an instance of ball lightning is based on spherically symmetric nonlinear oscillations of charged particles in plasma – the analogue of a spatial Langmuir soliton.
 These oscillations were described in both classical and quantum approaches.
 It was found that the most intense plasma oscillations occur in the central regions of a ball lightning.
 It is suggested that bound states of radially oscillating charged particles with oppositely oriented spins – the analogue of Cooper pairs – can appear inside a ball lightning.
 This phenomenon, in its turn, can lead to a superconducting phase in a ball lightning.
 The idea of the superconductivity in a ball lightning was considered earlier.
 The possibility of the existence of a ball lightning with a composite core was also discussed in this model.